franleplant/nosleepjavascript-blog/content/blog/intro-to-gamedev/index.md

 I thought we could take this chance to learn a little bit about web-based game development and create a small clone of the game.

 You can play the [finished game here](https://ignacioamigo.github.io/dinogame/bin/index.html) and [review the code here](https://github.com/IgnacioAmigo/dinogame).
 Keep in mind that the code is much more commented on this article since it's meant to be as explicit and educating as possible.
+Here's what it looks like if you don't feel like clicking the above link:

+<iframe  frameborder="0" src="https://ignacioamigo.github.io/dinogame/bin/index.html" width="600" height="175"></iframe>

 Let's dive in!